The Insurance (Prudential Supervision) Act 2010 Review

 On 22 July 2021, the Reserve Bank published a public feedback statement on the November 2020 consultation paper on the scope of the IPSA and the treatment of overseas insurers, together with the Reserve Bank's responses to the public submissions received and a document containing full submissions.

 On 1 October 2020, the Reserve Bank published an introductory consultation paper in relation to principles that should guide a review of solvency standards under IPSA, seeking feedback from market participants.
 Submissions on the launch paper closed on 12 November 2020.

 On 30 November 2020, the Reserve Bank published a second, substantive consultation paper on the structure of solvency standards and its response to IFRS 17.
-Stakeholders may make comments or submissions on the paper until 18 February 2020.
+Submissions closed on 18 February 2021.

 The Reserve Bank also published an accompanying, non-technical summary of the second consultation paper.

-Solvency standards define the amount of capital an insurer is required to hold to protect against costs from unforeseen events.
+Solvency standards are the rules that calculate the amount of capital an insurer is required to hold in order to, amongst other things, protect against costs from unforeseen events.
 The solvency standards are issued under section 55 of IPSA - one or more solvency standards may apply to a licensed insurer under the licensed insurer's conditions of licence.